terodox/terodox.tech/content/posts/2019-09-15--web-components-part-3/index.md

 ![Slot element mapping from Chrome dev tools](slot-element-mapping.png)

 You can see that inside the shadow dom we have a pointer to the two `span` elements.
 The shadow DOM does not copy the elements in.
 Instead it merely references the elements that are outside the shadow DOM.
-This has the benefit of keeping the consumers references in tact, while still allowing the DOM to render the elements as if they are directly inside the shadow DOM.
+This has the benefit of keeping the consumers references intact, while still allowing the DOM to render the elements as if they are directly inside the shadow DOM.

 If we allowed elements inside our component tag that are not referenced in the shadow DOM, the browser would not have a clear way of where and how to render them.